 Another mistake is going for jumpers which are too long, like the ones shown in the pictures below.

-And on the opposite side, we have jumpers which are too short.
-The models shown below are really too short, and if you were to wear one of these models, as soon as you raised your arm, you would have the jumper raising up to the level of your navel.
+And at the opposite side of the spectrum, we have jumpers which are too short.
+The models shown below are really too short, and if you were to wear one of those models, as soon as you raised your arm you would have the jumper raising up to the level of your navel.
 The main problem of such short jumpers is the elastic band, since the situation would improve already by just removing that band and substituting it with normal tissue like the rest of the jumper.
-Even by doing so they would be still a bit short, but better than with the elastic band.
+They would still be a bit too short even after this workaround, but better than with the elastic band.

-Here are some shirts of the right fit, both casual and more formal.
+Here are some shirts with the right fit, both casual and more formal.

 And here are problematic shirts instead, which are definitely too tight.

 In fairness to the above shirts, the main part of the problem is the extra love of the men wearing them, since the very same shirts would deliver completely different results when worn by someone with a much lower body fat level.
-When used like in the pictures above, these Extra Slim shirts look just clumsy, they signal lack of style and fashion awareness, hence avoid them if you are still working on getting rid of some excess body fat.
+When used like in the above pictures, those Extra Slim shirts look clumsy and signal lack of both style and fashion awareness, hence avoid them if you are still working on getting rid of some excess body fat.

 Let’s cover a common mistake now: the shirts below are of the right fit (let’s ignore the collar buttons for now) but they are used in a style which I don’t recommend in the slightest.
-This is very much provider/Nice Guy style: it can still work in a more formal context when used in combination with a jacket, but don’t expect this style to deliver any sexy edge to your image, since it will subtract points on that aspect instead.
+This is very much Provider/Nice Guy style: it can still work in a more formal context when used in combination with a jacket, but don’t expect this style to deliver any sexy edge to your image, since it will be subtracting points there instead.

 Parkas / Down Jackets

-Here are some parkas and down jackets of the right fit (same principle applies to coats and dinner jackets).
+Here are some parkas and down jackets with the right fit (same principle applies to coats and dinner jackets).

 And here are some whose fit is too relaxed and to be avoided.